Architect, graphic & type designer, documentary author

 Since the mid-2000s, at the crossroads of architecture, typography and urban photography, I have been documenting through photographic books graffiti phenomena like the “Pixação” movement in São Paulo, Brazil, or “Cholo Writing” in Los Angeles, in order to reveal the unexpected but significant evolutions of the Latin alphabet’ shapes worldwide in relation with urban landscapes.
 Then in the early 2010s I realized a photo and video survey about the “Dishu” water-based ephemeral calligraphic practices in Chinese streets and parks with a focus on handmade writing instruments.

-I am currently working on a graffiti handstyles panorama based on six main case studies: Los Angeles (Cholo Writing), New York (Tags & Throw-ups), Philadelphia (Tall Hands & Wickets), São Paulo, Brazil (Pixação), Tijuana (Trepes) and Monterrey (Firmas & Ganchos) in Mexico.
+I am currently working on a name-writing in public space handstyles panorama based on six main case studies: Los Angeles (Cholo Writing), New York (Tags & Throw-ups), Philadelphia (Tall Hands & Wickeds), São Paulo, Brazil (Pixação), Tijuana (Trepes) and Monterrey (Ganchos) in Mexico.
 This comparative approach challenges the architectural concept of “Genius Loci” defined by Christian Norberg-Schulz in the late 1970s (the identity of a place) applied to the globalized Latin alphabet’ usages: nowadays, the possibility of identification seems indeed to reside much more in the graphic atmosphere than in the repetitive architecture and infrastructures of contemporary metropolis.

 François Chastanet is an architect, graphic and type designer and documentary author co-founder of TypoMorpho studio, Bordeaux, France.
-Through graphic design commissions, documentaries and teaching, he explores the relations between architecture and written signs in a culturally globalized world, from institutional wayfinding systems to ephemeral handwritings.
-He writes about contemporary letterforms in public space, focusing mainly on the description of the evolution of the Latin alphabet’s shapes in North and South American megalopolises in the late 20th century (“Pixação: São Paulo Signature”, XGpress, 2007 and “Cholo Writing: Latino Gang Graffiti in Los Angeles”, Dokument Press, 2009) and also documented calligraphic practices in Chinese public spaces (“Dishu: Ground Calligraphy in China”, Dokument Press, 2013).
+Through graphic design commissions, documentaries and teaching, he explores the relations between architecture and written signs, from wayfinding typography to ephemeral handwritings.
+He is currently conducting doctoral research at the École pratique des hautes études / Ephe in cotutelle with the Atelier national de recherche typographique / Anrt on the evolution of Latin letterforms through six case studies of graffiti of names’ handstyles in North and South America (Los Angeles, New York and Philadelphia in the United States, São Paulo in Brazil, Tijuana and Monterrey in Mexico).

 Name writing in public space is the dominant practice of graffiti since the end of the 20th century.
 This popular practice most likely represents the only calligraphic school with any weight in the Western cultural reality, where, in the opening 21st century, we currently live in a keyboard civilization.
 Talking about these illegal inscriptions at an aesthetic level is always complex; it is then important to dispassionately analyzing it.
 My own approach proposes to study tagging from a formal perspective, as geographically rooted calligraphic schools it actually is: replacing the art of urban signature in the larger history of (Latin) letterforms and identifying metropolitan-based specific handstyles.
 We have to recognize that different traditions of stylized writing with their own tools, styles and methodologies are coexisting: graffiti as contextual design challenging local urban infrastructures and cultures.